hci-sys/LearningInNature/paper_prototype.md

 ![Second Task](/img/identification.jpeg)

 When the user taps on the identification button it takes them to the camera page.
 Here, it allows them to scan their surrounds for wildlife to identify.
 The camera covers the whole screen so it allows them to get full flexibility when it comes to navigating and really getting the depth of their surroundings.
-After the wildlife is identified, a details page comes up.
+After a picture is taken and the wildlife is identified, a details page comes up.
 This includes a picture, the name and a description of what is being identified.